NLKNguyen/alpine-mpich/cluster/README.md

 3. Put MPI program source code in `project` directory.
 There is a sample mpi_hello_world.c program  in the project directory, so let's just use this as an example.

 4. Modify the `Dockerfile` to build the program inside the image.
-It already has instructions to build that program, so again, just let's just leave it like that.
+It already has instructions to build that program, so again, let's just leave it like that.

 5. Use `cluster.sh` script to automate the Docker commands.
 The actual CLI commands that run will also be shown.
 List of possible arguments for this script is explained in another section below.
 For now, just simply spin up the cluster by the following command:
     ```